alysivji/talks/_proposals/topics/localstack.md

   - this is awesome, maybe we can use?

 - workflow #3: working with SQS
+  - we can use task queues to run tasks asynchronously
-  - why set up redis when you can set up SQS and some
+  - why set up redis when you can set up SQS
+  - celery has support

 - workflow #4: deploy terraform and cloudformation
   - everything we've done until now, we've done in the console... this is not the best way